This site has been optimized to work with modern browsers and does not fully support your version of Internet Explorer.

 After completing the course the proportion of resident doctors who felt able to perform cervical length assessment under indirect supervision rose from 11% to 54%.

-This programme demonstrates effective collaboration across our regional network with a waiting list of registered doctors within the Health Innovation Oxford and Thames Valley (HIOTV) network.
-It is coordinated by the maternity and neonatal patient safety team at HIOTV who are now considering the sustainability and longevity of this innovative project.
+This pilot programme demonstrated effective collaboration across the Health Innovation Oxford and Thames Valley (HIOTV) regional network.
+It was coordinated by the maternity and neonatal patient safety team at HIOTV.
 Data is being gathered to assess its impact on preterm birth prediction and prevention.

 Group of six women and one man, four sitting, three standing

-OUH faculty team, November 2025, left-right, back row: Maria Ivan, Maternal Fetal Medicine, Sub-specialty trainee; Aparna Reddy, Consultant in Obstetrics and Fetal Medicine and Preterm Birth Obstetric Lead, Buckinghamshire Healthcare; Eileen Dudley, Senior Programme Lead Patient Safety & Maternity/Neonatal Safety Improvement Programme Lead, Health Innovation Oxford and Thames Valley (HIOTV).
+Clinical faculty at one of the Oxford sessions – left-right, back row: Maria Ivan, Maternal Fetal Medicine, Sub-specialty trainee; Aparna Reddy, Consultant in Obstetrics and Fetal Medicine and Preterm Birth Obstetric Lead, Buckinghamshire Healthcare; Eileen Dudley, Senior Programme Lead Patient Safety & Maternity/Neonatal Safety Improvement Programme Lead, Health Innovation Oxford and Thames Valley (HIOTV).
 Front row, left-right: Katy Hoare, Preterm Birth Specialist Midwife; Tara Gradwell, Programme Support Officer, HIOTV; Professor Lawrence Impey, Consultant in Obstetrics and Fetal Medicine; Ruth Curry, Consultant in Obstetrics and Subspecialist in Fetomaternal Medicine and Lead for Preterm Birth

 Five women standing, two in uniform, in front of sign saying welcome to maternity services

-Stoke Mandeville faculty team October 2025, left-right: Eileen Dudley; Lauren Little, Specialist Midwife for Preterm Birth, Buckinghamshire Healthcare; Dr Aparna Reddy; Jane Hirons, Lead Midwife for Complex Pregnancies, Buckinghamshire Healthcare; Tara Gradwell, HIOTV.
+Clinical faculty at one of the Bucks sessions – left-right: Eileen Dudley; Lauren Little, Specialist Midwife for Preterm Birth, Buckinghamshire Healthcare; Dr Aparna Reddy; Jane Hirons, Lead Midwife for Complex Pregnancies, Buckinghamshire Healthcare; Tara Gradwell, HIOTV.